malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 ```

 Make sure you only do this once, otherwise other course participants will have a hard time booking theirs!
-Once your job allocation has been granted you can connect to the node you got using ssh, just like in the [Uppmax Introduction exercise](uppmax-intro) yesterday.
+Once your job allocation has been granted you can connect to the node using ssh, just like in the [Uppmax Introduction exercise](uppmax-intro) yesterday.

 I.e. Use